Kotlin/KEEP/proposals/objects-composition.md

 1. Looking for own member in the top-level class
 1. Looking for member in the inherited class
 1. Looking for member in companion object (if declared)
-1. Looking for member in implicitly aggregated object
+1. Looking for member in implicitly composed/aggregated object